 How hot is Nashville sauce?

 Nashville hot chicken can have a range of heat to it depending on the company that manufactures the sauce or the establishment that provides the chicken.
-Compared to the vast levels of heat available for most brands of hot sauce a Nashville hot sauce is around 1,000 to 1,500 SHU or what may be called medium hot.
+Compared to the vast levels of heat available for most brands of hot sauce a Nashville hot sauce is around 1,000 to 1,500 SHU or what may be called mild to medium hot.
 In comparison, Tabasco® is about 1500 SHU.
 These sauces are made with red cayenne peppers which by themselves have a heat level of about 30,000 to 50,000 SHU.

 Once processed and mixed with other ingredients the heat of the pepper is reduced significantly, like Tabasco®.
 Once poured onto a breaded chicken breast the heat or spice level of the sauce can diminish as well because bread products absorb some of the heat.
 The chart below indicates just over 20% of the sauce is red cayenne pepper powder making a homemade sauce about 6,000 SHU because 30,000 (SHU) divided by 5 (parts) equals 6,000.